csc7/PP4_CI_WQCS/README.md

 ___
 # **2 .
 Considerations**

-If opening the project wigh Gitpod from GitHub (top right green button), please run the following command as new workspaces need to have their dependencies: pip3 install -r requirements.txt
+If opening the project with Gitpod from GitHub (top right green button), please run the following command as new workspaces need to have their dependencies: pip3 install -r requirements.txt

 Please keep in mind that the interaction with the database and corresponding display of data is slow, it might take several seconds until the data is display on tables and/or Google Charts.